 Subject: Re: Unusual weapons Sat Jun 15, 2019 10:34 am

 Hello!
 I just looked into your topic and you remembered a topic I made a year ago which covered the same thing – unusual weapons.
-There is the topic: [You must be registered and logged in to see this link.].
+There is the topic: Mass murders with unusual weapons.
 But there's no problem with that.
 I will cite examples of unusual weapons I had cited on the thread I made about unusual weapons:

 Robert Kerby K. 1986 - German who killed 2 people and wounded 5 to 10 with a wooden plank in Angoda, Sri Lanka

 Alejandro Amigó Vergara 1974 - Chilean who killed 4 people and injured 9 with rocks in Talca, Chile